piontec/grpc-middleware-server/README.md

 - automatic panic recovery with option to provide custom recovery function
 - authentication support with user provided custom function

+## The same, but for HTTP

+I created a similar starter setup for HTTP servers [over here](https://github.com/piontec/go-chi-middleware-server).

 ## Examples

 Writing a simple server, that just offers the Health Check endpoint, uses default authentication and recovery functions and provides prometheus monitoring is as simple as: